Skip to content

 Product evolution

-Planned directions include: production-first durable JWT denylist defaults, encryption key rotation workflows, audit trails, WebAuthn, RBAC, session management APIs, and multi-tenant authorization semantics.
+Planned directions include: production-first durable JWT denylist defaults, operator tooling around the documented Fernet keyring rotation helpers, audit trails, WebAuthn, richer RBAC policy tooling, DB-backed permission resolution helpers, session management APIs, and optional guidance or helpers for application-table isolation.
 Timelines are not committed here.

 Definition of done (feature-level)